What Is Considered Vehicular Homicide Under New Jersey Law?

 If I Am Charged With Vehicular Homicide, Will I Be Able To Get Out On Bond Or Bail While Awaiting My Case?

-What Is The Penalty If I Am Convicted Of Vehicular Homicide In NJ?
+What Is The Penalty If I Am Convicted Of Vehicular Homicide In New Jersey?

 Vehicular homicide is usually charged as a second-degree indictable offense.
-This type of offense carries penalties of between five- and ten-years’ incarceration and fines up to $150,000.
+This type of offense carries penalties of between five and 10 years of incarceration and fines up to $150,000.
 If the offense took place in a school zone, or if impairment by drugs or alcohol is involved, the offense could be charged in the first degree.
-These penalties include incarceration for ten to twenty years.
+These penalties include incarceration for 10 to 20 years.
 A conviction for vehicular homicide includes mandatory minimum incarceration for either three years or a third of their sentence.

 New Jersey law requires the operator of a motor vehicle to consent to a breath test if an operator has a reasonable belief that the operator is under the influence of alcohol.
 In the event that the officer believes the operator is under the influence of drugs, or where the driver cannot give a breath test as a result of the accident, the officer will request consent to take a blood or urine sample.
 If consent is not given the officer will request a warrant for blood or urine based on probable cause.

 The defenses to a charge of vehicular homicide revolve around disputing the alleged reckless driving.
-This may entail disputing the alleged reckless driving or in disputing the allegation that the operator was under the influence at the time of the accident.
-A defense to charge for vehicular homicide is fact specific, and an experienced criminal defense attorney will know what defense to mount based on your case.
+This may entail disputing the alleged reckless driving or disputing the allegation that the operator was under the influence at the time of the accident.
+A defense to charge for vehicular homicide is fact-specific, and an experienced criminal defense attorney will know what defense to mount based on your case.

-For more information on Vehicular Homicide Charges In New Jersey, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (908) 210-9755 today.
+For more information on vehicular homicide charges in New Jersey, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling 908-643-7005 today.